Our vision

 A graphic designer who graduated from Cégep de Sainte-Foy, Amélie discovered nursing through the role of caregiver.
 She graduated from college in nursing and is currently doing her bachelor's degree in health sciences.
 She worked for five years on the cardiology and cardiac, vascular and thoracic surgery unit and is now in charge of the graphic signature of our projects.

-Curious, sparkling and unpredictable, Amélie loves words, colors and textures.
-Although a little "cocooning", she is not afraid to step out of her comfort zone.
-She is passionate about design, health and the human being.
-She has also had her own graphic design firm for 5 years.
+Curious, sparkling and unpredictable, Amélie loves words, colours and textures.
+She might be a fan of "cocooning," she is not afraid to step out of her comfort zone.
+She is passionate about design, health and people.
+She has had her graphic design firm for the past seven years.

 Cloé